Honda to spend $460 mln on 120,000 cars per year plant in India

-* Says through unit signed SPA and SSA with Cancer Care Kenya relating to investment in CCK share capital

-NEW DELHI, April 2 Honda Motor Co will spend 25 billion rupees ($460 million) on a 120,000 cars-per-year plant in India, a senior executive said, as the Japanese carmaker looks to ramp up its activity in the country after splitting from its former partner.
+NEW DELHI Honda Motor Co (7267.T) will spend 25 billion rupees on a 120,000 cars-per-year plant in India, a senior executive said, as the Japanese carmaker looks to ramp up its activity in the country after splitting from its former partner.

-Honda will roll out its first car from the plant in Rajasthan, western India, next year, Yoshiyuki Matsumoto, Honda managing officer, told reporters on Tuesday.
+Honda will roll out its first car from the plant in Rajasthan next year, Yoshiyuki Matsumoto, Honda managing officer, told reporters on Tuesday.

 The investment will allow the plant, which currently builds car parts, to produce full vehicles.
 Honda will also introduce diesel models across its entire range in India, the company said.